-Concurrent employment in one position that does not meet the requirements of TRS membership eligible employment becomes TRS eligible when it is combined with employment in another position that is independently TRS eligible at the same or another reporting employer.
-When TRS eligibility is established at one RE, then all other employment becomes TRS eligible except for substitute work at a different employer.
+Concurrent employment in one position that does not meet the requirements of TRS membership eligible employment becomes TRS eligible when it is combined with employment in another position that is independently TRS eligible at the same or another reporting employer (RE).
+When TRS membership eligibility is established at one RE, then all other employment becomes TRS eligible except for substitute work at a different employer.
 See the examples in the following table.